-We started on a carousel ride.
-It was me by myself on the carousel—my virtual bride avatar—and then it took me toward a bridge where I met my husband's avatar.
-We move toward the palace on top of a hill.
+We started on a carrousel ride.
+It was me by myself on the carousel—my virtual bride avatar—and then it took me towards a bridge where I met my husband's avatar.
+We move towards the palace on top of a hill.
 Jesus, this is really taking me back, talking about it in detail!

 So at that point you were only side-by-side with the groom in virtual space, right?

-Technically we were about 12 feet apart, but in the virtual space, we were right next to each other for the chariot ride and then when we moved toward the palace, the virtual palace in Atlantis.
-Then we kind of moved and walked together toward the minister.
+Technically we were about 12 feet apart, but in the virtual space we were right next to each other for the chariot ride of course and then when we moved towards the palace, the virtual palace in Atlantis.
+Then we kind of moved and walked together towards the minister.